“Please, Prime Minister Lee … Lead us. Tear down this law.”

-Choa also called upon members of community to “stand up for one another” in his speech on Sat, as Singapore’s laws currently do not grant LGBTQ people the rights and protections “that we deserve”, adding that Section 377A’s “trickle-down effects” have resulted in members of the marginalised community living “incomplete lives”.
+Choa also called upon members of community to “stand up for one another” in his speech on Sat, as Singapore’s laws currently do not grant LGBT people the rights and protections “that we deserve”, adding that Section 377A’s “trickle-down effects” have resulted in members of the marginalised community living “incomplete lives”.

 “We continue to be made invisible and marginalised in Singapore where we are denied respect and dignity by the laws and the policies of this country,” he added.

-Pink Dot 11’s emcee Harris Zaidi, seen below with his mother and one of his strongest allies, emphasised that Pink Dot “is not a picnic” or a yearly event made purely for entertainment, but “a protest” against Section 377A and all other forms of discrimination against the LGBTQ community in Singapore.
+Pink Dot 11’s emcee Harris Zaidi, seen below with his mother and one of his strongest allies, emphasised that Pink Dot “is not a picnic” or a yearly event made purely for entertainment, but “a protest” against Section 377A and all other forms of discrimination against the LGBT community in Singapore.

-Harris, who is the development board member of one of Singapore’s leading professional theatre companies W!LD RICE, also called upon LGBTQ people and their allies to continue pushing back and to “make sure that 377A goes down”.
+Harris, who is the development board member of one of Singapore’s leading professional theatre companies W!LD RICE, also called upon LGBT people and their allies to continue pushing back and to “make sure that 377A goes down”.

-The theme for the 11th edition of Pink Dot — “Standing Against Discrimination” — also bore a heavier and more sombre tone compared to the previous editions, as multiple stories of discrimination faced by LGBTQ people from other members of Singapore’s society were featured throughout this year’s campaign, be it stories in the workplace or learning institutions, as narrated in Pink Dot 11’s campaign video last month and a newer video released by Pink Dot on Sun.
+The theme for the 11th edition of Pink Dot — “Standing Against Discrimination” — also bore a heavier and more sombre tone compared to the previous editions, as multiple stories of discrimination faced by LGBT people from other members of Singapore’s society were featured throughout this year’s campaign, be it stories in the workplace or learning institutions, as narrated in Pink Dot 11’s campaign video last month and a newer video released by Pink Dot on Sun.